Accessibility in the Library

 The library is dedicated to the success of all members of the Lawrence community and is happy to provide assistance and access to the tools needed to accomplish this goal.
-The following is a list of the ways we've worked to make the library more accessible.
+The following is a list of the ways we've worked to make the library more accessible to those with disabilities.
 Let us know if there are any other ways we can help!

 Looking for assistance with academic accommodations?
 See the Accessibility Services page from our friends in the Center for Academic Success.